 A common question I get from co-workers is, “How do I see if I already merged my changes into my master branch?”.
-My usual suggestion was to use git diffbut I've started telling them to look at
+My usual suggestion was to use git diffbut I've started telling them to look atgit cherry` (NOT git-cherry-pick).

 From the new Git documentation, git-cherry finds commits not merged upstream.